networktocode/awesome-network-automation/README.md

  - [Capirca](https://github.com/google/capirca) - Multi-platform ACL generation system; can output Juniper/IOS/etc ACLs from the same policy.
  - [ciscocmd](https://github.com/eczema/ciscocmd-cosi) - Tcl/Expect script to send commands to multiple IOS devices.
  - [ciscoconfparse](https://github.com/mpenning/ciscoconfparse) - Parse, Audit, Query, Build, and Modify Cisco IOS-style configurations.
- - [Condoor](https://github.com/kstaniek/condoor) - This is a python module providing access to Cisco devices over Telnet and SSH.
+ - [Condoor](https://github.com/kstaniek/condoor) - This is a Python module providing access to Cisco devices over Telnet and SSH.
  - [EasySNMP](https://github.com/kamakazikamikaze/easysnmp) - Easy to use and very fast SNMP library that uses Net-SNMP.
  - [FreeZTP](https://github.com/PackeTsar/freeztp) - FreeZTP is an open-source Zero-Touch Provisioning system for Cisco IOS campus switches and routers.
- - [Hierarchical Configuration](https://github.com/netdevops/hier_config) - Hierarchical Configuration is a python library that is able to take a running configuration of a network device, compare it to its intended configuration, and build the remediation steps necessary bring a device into spec with its intended configuration.
+ - [Hierarchical Configuration](https://github.com/netdevops/hier_config) - Hierarchical Configuration is a Python library that is able to take a running configuration of a network device, compare it to its intended configuration, and build the remediation steps necessary bring a device into spec with its intended configuration.
- - [JINJA2](http://jinja.pocoo.org/) - Jinja2 is a full featured template engine for Python.
+ - [Jinja2](http://jinja.pocoo.org/) - A full-featured template engine for Python.
- - [Napalm](https://github.com/napalm-automation/napalm) - NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) is a Python library that implements a set of functions to interact with different router vendor devices using a unified API.
+ - [NAPALM](https://github.com/napalm-automation/napalm) - NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) is a Python library that implements a set of functions to interact with different router vendor devices using a unified API.
  - [netaddr](https://github.com/drkjam/netaddr) - Network address manipulation that supports a number of techniques (supernetting and subnetting).
  - [Netmiko](https://github.com/ktbyers/netmiko) - Multi-vendor library to simplify Paramiko SSH connections to network devices.
  - [SEC - Simple Event Correlator](http://simple-evcorr.github.io/) - SEC is an event correlation tool for advanced event processing which can be harnessed for event log monitoring, for network and security management, for fraud detection, and for any other task which involves event correlation.
- - [TextFSM](https://github.com/google/textfsm) - Python module for parsing semi-structured text into python tables.
+ - [TextFSM](https://github.com/google/textfsm) - Python module for parsing semi-structured text into Python tables.

 ## Non-Core Ansible Modules

- - [ansible-junos-stdlib](https://github.com/Juniper/ansible-junos-stdlib) - Junos modules for Ansible.
+ - [ansible-junos-stdlib](https://github.com/Juniper/ansible-junos-stdlib) - Junos OS modules for Ansible.
  - [ansible-mysql-query](https://github.com/zauberpony/ansible-mysql-query) - Ansible module to modify MySQL database records.
  - [ara](https://github.com/openstack/ara) - Ansible Runtime Analysis.
- - [Fortimanager-Ansible](https://github.com/networktocode/fortimanager-ansible) - Ansible Module to work with Fortimanager.
+ - [FortiManager-Ansible](https://github.com/networktocode/fortimanager-ansible) - Ansible module to work with FortiManager.
- - [Infoblox-Ansible](https://github.com/infobloxopen/infoblox-ansible) - Ansible Module to work with Infoblox.
+ - [Infoblox-Ansible](https://github.com/infobloxopen/infoblox-ansible) - Ansible module to work with Infoblox.
  - [IP Infusion OcNOS Ansible module](https://github.com/IPInfusion/OcNOS) - Ansible module, SNMP MIB files, and YANG files for OcNOS.
- - [Napalm-Ansible](https://github.com/napalm-automation/napalm-ansible) - Collection of ansible modules that use napalm to retrieve data or modify configuration on networking devices.
+ - [Napalm-Ansible](https://github.com/napalm-automation/napalm-ansible) - Collection of Ansible modules that use napalm to retrieve data or modify configuration on networking devices.
- - [Netscaler-Ansible](https://github.com/networktocode/netscaler-ansible) - Ansible Module to work with Netscalers.
+ - [Netscaler-Ansible](https://github.com/networktocode/netscaler-ansible) - Ansible module to work with Netscalers.
- - [NTC Ansible](https://github.com/networktocode/ntc-ansible) - Multi-vendor Ansible Modules for Network Automation.
+ - [NTC Ansible](https://github.com/networktocode/ntc-ansible) - Multi-vendor Ansible modules for Network Automation.
  - [ansible-pan](https://github.com/PaloAltoNetworks/ansible-pan) - Ansible modules for working with Palo Alto Networks PAN-OS.

 ## Pre-written Salt States (Formulas)